Lunna5/CavEX/README.md

 └── meta.xml
 ```

+> [!NOTE]
+> If you are using dolphin, you need to enable the synchronization of the SD card with a folder, and there you need to put the files on the __root__
 ### GNU/Linux

 The game can also run on any PC with support for OpenGL 2.0 and played with keyboard and mouse.